hassankhanzae/ChP_Segmentation/README.md

 # ChP_Segmentation
 Pipeline for Ventricular-Specific Lateral and Third ChP Segmentation using Swin- Transformer U-Net with Convolutional Block Attention Module (CBAM)

+## Python Code Envoirment Setup

+Install the required packages listed in **requirements.txt** file.
+The code run smoothly with Python 3.8 version and pytorch 12.0 version.
+Clone the repository and navigate to repository.

 ### Input/Output-Format
 The input NiFTi files should be copied in **input_data** folder path.
 1. Single Nifti File(.nii or .nii.gz)